Welcome to the Podiatry Arena forums

 Santiago de Compostela derailment

-The Santiago de Compostela derailment occurred on 24 July 2013, when an Alvia high-speed train traveling from Madrid to Ferrol, in the north-west of Spain, derailed at high speed on a bend about 4 kilometres (2.5 mi) outside of the railway station at Santiago de Compostela.
+The Santiago de Compostela derailment occurred on 24 July 2013, when an Alvia high-speed train travelling from Madrid to Ferrol, in the north-west of Spain, derailed at high speed on a bend about 4 kilometres (2.5 mi) outside of the railway station at Santiago de Compostela.
 Of the 178 people injured, the provisional number of deaths in hospital had reached 79 by the following 28 July.[2]

 The crash was Spain's worst rail accident in over forty years, since a crash near El Cuervo, Seville, in 1972.[4][note 1]
+It is also the second-deadliest high-speed train accident in history, after the 1998 Eschede train disaster in Germany.

 1. ^ a b Cite error: The named reference renfe was invoked but never defined (see the help page).